sambacha/governance-templates/PROJECT_CHARTER.md

 # [Project Name] Charter

-This Project Charter establishes the terms under which this FINOS Project will operate.
+This Project Charter establishes the terms under which this ${GITHUB_ORG} Project will operate.
 By Joining the Project or any Working Group, each Participant agrees to be bound by the terms of this Charter and the policies listed in Section 1.2.